-- I agree to act in accordance with the philosophy and mission statement of the college.
-I agree to exhibit academic integrity in all that I say and write; therefore, I pledge to accept and abide by the definition of plagiarism defined within this Statement of Academic Integrity. - I agree that I will not misrepresent my work nor submit any unauthorized work. - I agree to behave in a manner that demonstrates concern for the academic freedoms of all members of the community; therefore, I pledge to protect the intellectual property of others and the academic integrity of Emmanuel College.
+- I agree to act in accordance with the philosophy and Institutional Mission Statement of the College. - I agree to exhibit academic integrity in all that I say and write; therefore, I pledge to accept and abide by the definition of plagiarism set forth within this Academic Integrity Policy. - I agree that I will not misrepresent my work nor submit any unauthorized work. - I agree to behave in a manner that demonstrates concern for the academic worth and integrity of all members of the community; therefore, I pledge to respect the intellectual property of others and the academic integrity of Emmanuel College.